 - Don't try to hold the child down.
 People, even children, have remarkable muscular strength during seizures.
 Trying to pin a child with a seizure to the ground isn't easy and it won't do any good, anyway.

 - Don't give mouth-to-mouth resuscitation until the seizure is over.
 After the seizure has ended, give mouth-to-mouth resuscitation if the person is not breathing.

 - Don't call an ambulance during a typical seizure.
 For a lot of people, the first response to seeing a seizure is to call 911.
 But for the vast majority of seizures, that isn't necessary.
 It's also frightening for a child to spend an afternoon in the hospital unnecessarily.
-Instead, only call for medical help if the child is injured during the seizure, if a seizure lasts more than five minutes, or if it seems like one seizure is immediately following the previous one.
+Instead, only call for emergency medical help if the child is injured during the seizure, turns blue or stops breathing, if the seizure lasts more than five minutes, or if it seems like one seizure is immediately following the previous one.

 Rescue medications are just what the name implies.
 These drugs do not take the place of daily medications and should only be used to help stop a seizure quickly in emergency situations.
 Depending on the circumstance, they can be administered: